top of page

 i love the first amendment use it or lose it

-protesters out of presidential sight and outside the view of media covering the event.
-When Bush came to the Pittsburgh area on Labor Day 2002, 65-year-old retired steel worker Bill Neel was there to greet him with a sign proclaiming, "The Bush family must surely love the poor, they made so many of us."
+"These [ Free Speech ] zones routinely succeed in keeping protesters out of presidential sight and outside the view of media covering the event.
+When Bush came to the Pittsburgh area on Labor Day 2002, 65 year-old retired steelworker Bill Neel was there to greet him with a sign proclaiming, "The Bush family must surely love the poor, they made so many of us."

 'The local police, at the Secret Service's behest, set up a 'designated free- speech zone' on a baseball field surrounded by a chain-link fence a third of a mile from the location of Bush's speech.
 The police cleared the path of the motorcade of all critical signs, though folks with pro-Bush signs were permitted to line the president's path.
 Neel refused to go to the designated area and was arrested for disorderly conduct.
 Police detective John Ianachione testified that the Secret Service told local police to confine 'people that were there making a statement pretty much against the president and his views.'
 "District justice Shirley Trkula threw out the charges, stating that" I believe this is America.
-Whatever happened to 'I don't agree with you, but I'll defend to the death your right to say it'.
+Whatever happened to 'I don't agree with you, but I'll defend to the death your right to say it'?

-At another incident during a presidential visit to South Carolina, protester Brett Bursey refused an order by Secret Service agents to go to a free speech zone half-a-mile away.
+At another incident during a presidential visit to South Carolina, protester Brett Bursey refused an order by Secret Service agents to go to a free speech zone half a mile away.
 He was arrested and charged with trespassing by the South Carolina police.
 "Bursey said that he asked the policeman if 'it was the content of my sign,' and he said, 'Yes, sir, it's the content of your sign that's the problem.' "

-deemed the offense to be relatively minor and ordered a fine of $500 to be assessed, which Bursey appealed, and lost.
+However, the prosecution, led by James Strom Thurmond Jr., disputes Bursey's version of events.
+Trespassing charges against Bursey were dropped, and Bursey was instead indicted by the federal government for violation of a federal law that allows the Secret Service to restrict access to areas visited by the president.
+Bursey faced up to six months in prison and a US$5,000 fine.
+After a bench trial, Bursey was convicted of the offense of trespassing, but judge Bristow Marchan deemed the offense to be relatively minor and ordered a fine of $500 to be assessed, which Bursey appealed and lost.
 In his ruling, Marchant found that "this is not to say that the Secret Service's power to restrict the area around the President is absolute, nor does the Court find that protesters are required to go to a designated demonstration area — which was an issue in this case — as long as they do not otherwise remain in a properly restricted area."

-Marchant's ruling however, was criticized for three reasons:
+Marchant's ruling, however, was criticized for three reasons:

 • The ruling found that Bursey was not the victim of selective prosecution because Bursey was the only person who had refused an order to leave the area.
-However, this overlooks the fact that nobody else refused to leave the zone
+However, this overlooks the fact that nobody else refused to leave the zone because nobody else was asked to leave.

 • The prosecution claimed that the protected zone around the President was 100 yards wide.
 However, it was unmarked, with cars and trucks allowed to pass through and drop off ticket-holders, and nobody was willing to tell protesters where the zone's boundaries were.
 Marchant's decision noted this but did not find this unreasonable.